Coping With Life After Addiction

 What “the Transition” Entails

-Most paths to recovery start with detox and then inpatient treatment, where you’re a resident at the facility that’s administering the treatment.
+Most paths to recovery start with detox and then inpatient treatment, where you’re a resident at the treatment facility that’s administering your recovery process.
 Not all rehabs are the same, and they offer a wide variety of treatments and services, but this is the path we use at FHE Health because it’s a standard that’s accepted by the industry as the most effective treatment.

 The first step when you get out of residential care is to get into a routine that includes contact with a consistent support system, especially in the first few years.
 The continuum involves programs like partial hospitalization and intensive outpatient programs, where you’ll meet with your treatment staff, including counselors, therapists and addiction medicine specialists, for a set amount of time per week, usually before or after work.

 After that, many rehabs have aftercare or some alumni involvement — for example, FHE Health strives to give “graduates” as many connections to their recovery as possible after treatment — but you’ll probably want to find one or more groups to get into a routine of meeting with.

 The Importance of Support Groups

 There are some well-known group meetings like NA and AA, and there are lesser-known local and regional meetings.
 The important part is that you find a support system that will give you the strength and accountability to stay strong, even in the face of temptation and adversity.

 This is also where you’ll be warned: No matter how long it’s been since you last had a relapse, you should never become overconfident about your recovery.